thriveweb/deking-new/content/services/single-service.md

       association member Wood Naturally Better Association Member
     podImage: /images/uploads/roofing-1024x768.png
     podsTitle: Commercial decking
-  - podDescription: >-
-      The Deking Decks company was established in 2003 by director David Rider.
-      Servicing Brisbane, Gold Coast and the Sunshine Coast, Deking Decks has grown from strength to strength and prides itself on building strong and ongoing client relationships.
-15 years down the track, bursting with experience and a new larger factory and office at Ormeau, our team includes 3 passionate design consultants, licensed trade professionals, our apprentice and Shelley our awesome, “only too happy to help“, client service co-ordinator.
-    podImage: >-
-      /images/uploads/second-floor-kwila-deck-at-cleveland-with-insulated-patio-roof.jpg
-    podsTitle: Who we are
 videoTitle: Video example title here
 videoURL: /images/uploads/video.mp4
 bannerTitle: Easter Special Free Egg Chair